BenJohnThird/Cookbook/readme.md

-**Crescendo Collective - Frontend Skill Test**
+###### Crescendo Collective - Frontend Skill Test

-# Recipe API
+## Recipe API

-For this javascript project we've provided an API with two endpoints.
-With this API, you'll need to create a tool with at least two views – list and detail.
-You'll also need to handle relations between the two endpoints, creating interface adjustments and actions which relate the data.
+For this javascript project we've provided a recipe API with two endpoints.
+With this API you'll need to complete the following objectives.

+  - Pull the data from the API
+  - Create a list view which includes all the recipes
+  - Create a recipe detail view to display each recipe and highlight the specials

 #### Endpoints
-- /recipes-with-ingredients
+  - Recipes – /recipes-with-ingredients
-- /specials-on-ingredients
+  - Specials – /specials-on-ingredients

 #### API Schema